GCS: Generalized Cache Coherence For Efficient Synchronization: Conclusion

 \section{Conclusion}

-In this work, we have argued for a co-design of cache coherence and reader-writer synchronization via locks.
-Our driving observation is that reader-writer synchronization is essentially a generalization of cache coherence in time and space.
-We have demonstrated \name as an implementation of generalized cache coherence atop disaggregated memory.
-Our evaluations of \name against \code{pthread\_rwlock} that leverages a disaggregated cache coherent substrate as a black-box show that \name outperforms the latter in both lock acquisition/release performance as well as performance scaling for real-world applications by one to two orders of magnitude.
+In this work, we have argued for a co-design of cache coherence and synchronization.
+Our driving observation is that lock-based synchronization is essentially a generalization of cache coherence in time and space.
+We incorporate this insight into \designname, a novel class of \textit{G}eneralized \textit{C}ache-coherence \textit{P}rotocols for lock-based synchronization, and demonstrate \name as an implementation of \designname atop disaggregated memory.
+Our evaluations show that \name improves in-memory key-value store and database management system performance at scale by $1-2$ orders of magnitude.